johanromero5879/api-lightspot/README.md

 # API Lightspot
-An API to handle lightning activity data and uses geocode services
+An API to handle lightning activity data and uses geocode services.

 ### Requirements
 - Python 3.11 or above.